 100% RSPO-certified segregated sustainable palm oil

-Since 2019, all palm oil (part of the content in an oil or fat) purchased by Cloetta is certified as segregated sustainably produced palm oil in accordance with the Roundtable on Sustainable Palm Oil (RSPO).
-Since then, Cloetta is able to assure that Cloetta’s products only contain RSPO-certified palm oil.
+Since 2019, for all palm-oil based vegetable oils we purchase (part of the content in an oil or fat) is 100% RSPO-certified segregated palm oil, in accordance with the Roundtable on Sustainable Palm Oil (RSPO).
 Check our progress at www.rspo.org.